Alpaca-Studio/UnitySysAPI/Documentation/Contributing to the Sys API.md

 # Contributing to Development
 _The Unity Sys API is hosted and operated on github.
 Any contributions to the API should be submitted as pull requests.
 After you submit a pull request please give us 3-5 days to review, test, and inform you of our decision._

 Thank you for your interest in contributing to the Unity Sys API.
-We hope this project continues to grow and allow developers to create awesome stuff without time consuming, repetitive coding.
+We hope this project continues to grow and allows developers to create awesome stuff without time consuming, repetitive coding.
 The primary goal of the Unity Sys API is to simplify some of Unity’s methods as well as create more efficient ones.
+They Sys API is ever-expanding thanks to contributors like you.
+You're awesome!

 #### Here you will learn:
 * Creating a fork from the _Alpaca-Studio/UnitySysAPI_ repository